DoctorLogicProduct/dltest/_pages/products/growth-accelerators/managed-chat.md

 - component: callout-headline
   component_css: callout-headline
   class: callout-headline__growth
-  headline: "On average, Chat customers are seeing <span>40%</span> increase in leads!"
+  headline: "On average, Chat customers are seeing a <span>40%</span> increase in leads!"
   source: "DoctorLogic"
 - component: feature-1
   component_css: feature
   class: managed-chat__feature--1
   headline: "Connect With More Patients"
   text: "With Managed Chat, you will have access to conversations our team had with your website visitors.
-We’ll send each conversation to your practice and you only pay for qualified leads."
+We’ll only send conversations with qualified leads to your practice."
   img: /img/products/growth-accelerators/patient-connect.jpg
   alt: Connect With Patients
   img_alignment: Right